Tackling a mental health challenge for Blackburn with Darwen Council with Togetherall

 Councillor Brian Taylor at Blackburn with Darwen Council

-Early intervention has become a key plank of the council’s public mental health strategy since commissioning Togetherall.
-Their solution has been to adopt a mosaic of mental health support and wellbeing services that complement the differing needs of an ethnically diverse, and often economically deprived population.
+Early intervention became a key plank of the council’s public mental health strategy since commissioning Togetherall.
+Their solution was to adopt a mosaic of mental health support and wellbeing services that complement the differing needs of an ethnically diverse, and often economically deprived population.

-Blackburn with Darwen currently provides a range of services designed to help residents manage various mental health challenges:
+Blackburn with Darwen provided a range of services designed to help residents manage various mental health challenges: